 The City plans to preserve and increase the supply of affordable owner-occupied and renter-occupied housing for low- to moderate-income residents through CDBG-funded housing rehabilitation and new construction, advocacy, policies, and regulations.
-The housing rehabilitation program offers low and no interest loans for renovations to single-family houses.
+The housing rehabilitation program offers low and no interest loans and forgivable loans for renovations to existing single-family houses occupied by low- to moderate-income persons.
 These low or no cost financial options make it more affordable for homeowners to protect their investment and maintain affordable living conditions.
 Additionally, the City participates in the Oakland County HOME Consortium.
 The Consortium has greater direction on how its proportional HOME funds are expended on projects within Oakland County versus the state administered program which invested our proportional funds state-wide.
+The HOME program has shifted focus to rental assistance.
+The HOME program funds also provide gap financing for newly acquired and constructed or rehabilitation or preservation of affordable multiple-family rental housing with Oakland County.